-Lumosity's diverse, talented team creates cognitive games that challenge core cognitive abilities—and encourage users to live active, healthy lives.
+Lumosity's diverse, talented team creates digital tools that help users in many areas, such as cognitive training, sleep, and mindfulness.
 Through the Human Cognition Project, we collaborate with over 100 leading researchers, clinicians and teachers from institutions around the world.

 Steve is the CEO of Lumos Labs.
 He has over 30 years of senior management experience; prior to Lumos Labs, he served as the CEO of Move Inc. (2009 - 2014), running both a SAAS business for real estate professionals and the consumer brand realtor.com.
 In September 2014, he presided over the $950 million acquisition of Move by News Corp.
 Earlier in his career, Steve served as the CEO of Ask Jeeves (Ask.com).
 Steve was credited with building the management team that orchestrated the turnaround of Ask.com.
 During his tenure there, the company’s value grew from $40 million to $1.85 billion, and in 2005, he led the sale of the business to IAC/InterActive Corporation for $1.85 billion.
 Steve has also served as the Senior Vice President of the Online Services Group for Microsoft, which included MSN.com, advertising sales, business development, and marketing for Live Platform, Search, MSN and Windows Live.
 From 1994 to 1999, Steve served as the President and Chief Operating Officer of IDG Books, a company that went public in 1998, where he successfully expanded the "Dummies" series of books into a celebrated consumer brand covering everything from C++ to pet care.
 Steve began his career in the education and publishing space, and has held senior leadership positions at Intermap Systems, Henry Holt Publishing and MacMillan Publishing.
 Steve graduated from State University of New York at Albany with a B.A. in Accounting.